NFP-05/NFP-05/README.md

 ## 🚀 About Me

-🎓 Undergraduate Students at Sebelas Maret University
+- 🎓 Undergraduate Students at Sebelas Maret University (UNS)

----

 - 📊 Passionate about turning data into insights and actionable solutions.
+- 📚 Lifelong learner — I use this GitHub as a notebook of my progress.
 - 🤖 Exploring machine learning models and their applications in real-world problems.
-- 📚 Lifelong learner — I use this GitHub as a notebook of my progress.
-- 🌍 Based in Indonesia.

 ---

 ## 🛠️ Skills & Tools